asiedusolo/socialNetworkForPets/README.md

-# Getting Started with Create React App
+# Social Networking React App for Pets

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a social networking app for pets that allows users to view a pets profile, see pets' friends and also view pets' friend profile

 ## Available Scripts